 You can restart the VM as a quick fix.
 To avoid a recurrence of the

-issue, upgrade to Anthos clusters on bare metal 1.14.1 or a later.
+issue, upgrade your cluster to version 1.14.1 or a later.

 Operation